Djerassi Artists Residency: History

 The program was co-founded in 1979 by Carl Djerassi, the inventor of the birth control pill, and Diane Middlebrook.
 The residency is competitive and held at no cost to the artists.
-The location was a former cattle ranch.
-Originally a women-only residency program in honor of Djerassi's artist daughter Pamela, lost to suicide at 28 in 1978, the program later expanded to welcome all genders.
+Originally a women-only residency program in honor of Djerassi's artist daughter Pamela Djerassi Bush, lost to suicide at age 28 in 1978, the program later expanded to welcome all genders.